yidas/codeigniter-model/README.md

 ### Declaring Rules

 To make `validate()` really work, you should declare validation rules for the attributes you plan to validate.
-This should be done by overriding the `rules()` method.
+This should be done by overriding the `rules()` method with returning [CodeIgniter Rules](https://www.codeigniter.com/userguide3/libraries/form_validation.html#setting-rules-using-an-array).

 #### `rules()`